cudev/game-feed/README.md

 ----

-To get games simply instantiate `Games` and pass retrievers to it.
+To get games, simply instantiate `Games` and pass retrievers to it.
 As mentioned above, `Games` is an `Iterator`, therefore directly iterate over it.
 ```php
 <?php